YK7188/YK_Lab/18.Hybrid PKI simulation/README.md

-Tested: May 2026
+> Tested: May 2026

 # Lab Goal

+IT wants to have their onboarding Windows devices obtain PKCS certificate automatically.

-To build a bybrid PKI structure like below using my developer's Entra ID tenant and Hyper-v on premises tenant.
+So I configure a bybrid PKI structure like below using my developer's Entra ID tenant and Hyper-v on premises tenant.

 ```
 On-prem AD CS (CA)